 “Your secret is safe with me,” Daria said.
 “Though like I said, you should be more careful.
 I’m pretty sure Synda figured it out—as would anyone else with half a brain.”

 “Hmm, she won’t tell anyone.
 Hurting me wouldn’t help her family’s reputation.
 But I’ll be more careful.
 Maybe me and Kavvy will make out in the Drenlyn library next time!”

 “Try to restrain yourselves.
 The library just got a new roof.”

 “I better go, this place is kind of boring.
 Have fun doing whatever you do with records!”

 Daria sighed as Briltasi left.
-With nothing else to do, she started looking for the records that covered the Hlaalu Council Manor.
-This turned out to be harder than she’d expected.
+With nothing else to do, she searched for the records covering the Hlaalu Council Manor.
+This turned out harder than she’d expected.
 The records weren’t arranged alphabetically, by date, or by any other pattern she could see.
 They did seem to go roughly by neighborhood.
 Records on the top shelf covered High Town, with the shelves beneath dealing with the Commercial District and Labor Town.

 The door opened as she searched.

 “If you’re quite done earning a dozen new fortunes, I could use some help in searching for the record book covering the Hlaalu Council Manor.”

 “Oh, it’s right here,” Tomal said, going up to the shelf and plucking out a book at random.